Elena Gilbert: Backstory

-Elena Gilbert is born on June 22nd, 1992, in Mystic Falls, Virginia to John Gilbert (David Anders) and Isobel Flemming (Mia Kirshner) while they were still in high school.
+Elena Gilbert is born on June 22, 1992, in Mystic Falls, Virginia to John Gilbert (David Anders) and Isobel Flemming (Mia Kirshner) while they were still in high school.
 With the help of John's brother Grayson, Isobel and John flee town days later, leaving Grayson and his wife Miranda to adopt Elena as their own.
 A doctor, Grayson fabricated a birth certificate so that it appeared Elena was his daughter with Miranda.
 In 1994, Miranda and Grayson had a child of their own, Jeremy Gilbert.
 Elena dates her childhood friend Matt Donovan, who was her first love.
-On May 23rd, 2009, Elena called her aunt Jenna Sommers, after getting in a fight with Matt while attending a party.
+On May 23, 2009, Elena called her aunt Jenna Sommers, after getting in a fight with Matt while attending a party.
 When her parents came to get her, the three of them later end up in a car accident, with their car driving off a bridge due to the road being slick after a rain storm.
 Stefan Salvatore finds them, and saves Elena, but it was too late to save Grayson and Miranda, who died.
 It remained unknown for months who saved Elena, and it was considered a miracle that she lived.
 Her relationship with Matt ended when they broke up.

 Storyline

 Season 1

 Elena, still empty after losing her parents, begins to fit back into school.
 She meets a mysterious new student named Stefan Salvatore.
 They connect instantly, and begin dating.
 She meets his older and malevolent brother, Damon.
 After researching, Elena realizes Stefan was alive in 1953.
 It is later revealed that he is a 162-year-old vampire.
 Damon also begins falling for Elena.
 Elena finds a picture of a woman named Katherine Pierce who looks exactly like her.
 Stefan reveals that it is the woman who made him and Damon feud 145 years ago and the person who turned them into vampires.
-He also told her that he is the person that saved her the night of her parents death.
-At the end of season one, Elena discovers that Grayson and Miranda weren't her biological parents, and that a woman named Isobel and her uncle John, who she grew up hating, were.
+He also told her that he is the person that saved her the night of her parents' death.
+At the end of season one, Elena discovers that Grayson and Miranda were not her biological parents, and that a woman named Isobel and her uncle John, who she grew up hating, were.